 - Monitoring compliance with court-ordered conditions.

 - Providing both residential and nonresidential treatment/correctional programs.

 The 79th Texas Legislature allocated approximately $55.5 million in new diversion program (DP) funds for Fiscal Year 2006-2007 to strengthen community supervision through reduced caseload sizes, increased residential treatment and a system of progressive sanctions to address technical violations.

-The 80th Texas Legislature followed up the efforts of its predecessor with increased DP funding.
-The intent of the new funding is to provide CSCDs equal access to statewide resources and equip judges, prosecutors and CSOs with the tools they need to successfully change offender behavior.
-This new diversion program funding for Fiscal Year 2008-2009 includes:
+The 80th Texas Legislature followed up the efforts of its predecessor with increased DP funding to provide CSCDs equal access to statewide resources and equip judges, prosecutors and CSOs with the tools they need to successfully change offender behavior.
+This new diversion program funding for Fiscal Year 2008-2009 included:

-- $28.8 million increase for 1,400 new Intermediate Sanction Facility beds (shared with Parole Division).
+- $28.8 million increase for 1,400 new intermediate sanction beds shared with the Parole Division.

 - $10 million increase for outpatient substance abuse treatment.

 - $10 million increase for mental health treatment through the Texas Correctional Office on Offenders with Medical or Mental Impairments.